 In addition, we have additional security tips in our article about security in Medellín and safety tips for expats.

-What to do if a Victim
+What to do if a Victim of Scopolamine (Devil’s Breath)

-Also, if you are a U.S. citizen, you should contact the U.S. embassy in Bogotá to report the incident.
+In addition, if you are a U.S. citizen, you should contact the U.S. embassy in Bogotá to report the incident.
 The embassy is staffed 24×7 and can contact the local Colombian authorities on your behalf to encourage the authorities to fully investigate.

 The Bottom Line: Scopolamine (Devil’s Breath)